LarryGF/terraHom/docs/Post-Install.md

 - Make sure to `test` first so you have access to the quality profiles
 - Set the root folder
 - Don't forget to mark them as default

-## Notifications

-### Discord

-Create a Discord Webhook:

-- Go to your Discord server settings.
-- Navigate to "Integrations" and then "Webhooks."
-- Create a new webhook.
-Remember the URL it gives you; you will need this for configuration.

 ## Tools